CEO and colleague looking at laptop to send secure communications

 8. Regular Security Assessments

-• Conducting vulnerability scans and penetration testing.
+• Conduct regular vulnerability scans and penetration tests.

 9. Collaboration With Law Enforcement